Add Site Collection Administrator to All Sites in SharePoint using PowerShell

 PowerShell Script to Add a Site Collection Administrator to All Site Collections in SharePoint:

-If you manage multiple SharePoint sites, it can be helpful to add a site collection administrator to all of them.
+If you manage multiple SharePoint sites, adding a site collection administrator to them can be helpful.
 This can be done quickly and easily with PowerShell.

 Add-PSSnapin Microsoft.SharePoint.PowerShell -ErrorAction SilentlyContinue